Ulmus pumila 'Poort Bulten'

-Ulmus pumila, or 'Poort Bulten,' is a Siberian elm cultivar that hails from Arboretum Poort Bulten in Losser, Netherlands.
-This tree was for many years mistaken for Planera aquatica or 'water elm' and commercially propagated under that name.
+Ulmus pumila, or 'Poort Bulten,' is a Siberian elm cultivar propagated from a tree in Arboretum Poort Bulten in Losser, Netherlands.
+The original, planted c.1912 by landscape architect Leonard Springer, was included in what was mainly a collection of evergreens, most of which were felled for firewood during World War II.
+Following a post-war inventory error, for many years the tree was mistaken for Planera aquatica or 'water elm' and commercially propagated under that name.
+Later research determined it an U. pumila form from Mongolia.

 Description

-The tree has smaller, paler, green leaves than the type, while the trunk has a very rough bark.
+The tree has smaller, paler green leaves than the type, while the trunk has a very rough bark.
 Planera and Ulmus fruit are easily distinguished, so the identity confusion in Losser suggests that the original specimen was slow to produce seed.